-The Company bought various raw materials from Clayton Finance Limited.
+The Company during the year under review did not buy any raw materials from Clayton Finance Limited.
 The Managing Director of Clayton is Mr. Sanjay Datwani and is also a non-executive director on the Board of Directors of Berger Paints Nigeria Plc.